Hello Friends! My home is finally decorated for the holiday season, and I am so excited to share my cottage style Christmas home tour with you!

 I decided to combine a cedar garland with some faux eucalyptus, and I love the old fashioned feel that it has.
 I hung a eucalyptus wreath along with some vintage ice skates on the number hooks, and I also set out an antique snow shovel that my husband got me for Christmas last year.
 Isn’t it neat?

 I love using antique items that fit the season throughout my holiday decor.
 Another favorite item that I used in our entryway is the vintage door hanger on the closet door.
 This was actually my grandmothers, and I love the rusty bells and the beautiful angel tucked inside this cedar wreath.
+Using these passed down Christmas decorations brings back memories from my childhood and really makes the holidays special.

 Cottage Style Christmas Tour – Living Room and Sunroom

 For my fireplace mantel this year, I layered two cedar garlands together and then added this beautiful eucalyptus garland that I found on Amazon.
 I was skeptical when I found it at such a great price point, but when it arrived I was pleasantly surprised!
 I love the way it looks layered with cedar.
+The garland is such a beautiful centerpiece in this space!

 With my new living room layout, I wasn’t sure where I was going to put my Christmas tree this year.
 I ended up taking out my stacked vintage baskets and setting up the tree in the corner, and I think I like it here.
+I used a basket instead of a traditional tree skirt this year, and I’m so happy with how it turned out!

-I kept my tree pretty simple, decorating it with pine cones that look like mercury glass and various vintage ornaments I’ve collected over the years.
+I kept my tree pretty simple, decorating it with pinecones that look like mercury glass and various vintage ornaments I’ve collected over the years.
 I added lots of ribbon as well, and I also made my own banners from paper printed with “Merry Christmas” and “Joy to the World”.

 In the opposite corner of the tree, I hung my Grandfather’s Christmas artwork.
 I love using vintage items throughout my decor, and I thought this print went so well withe the old fashioned feel I was going for!